April 21, 2025

 This has proven to be a reliable, consistent and effective approach to support restoration in Indonesia, especially given the significant financial and technical resources required to maintain the program over time.

-During its seven year journey, RER has shown incremental and steady progress.
-RER is continuously improving its biodiversity counts from around 500 species of plants and animals in 2016 to around 800 species today.
+A decade into its journey, RER has shown incremental and steady progress.
+RER is continuously improving its biodiversity counts from around 500 species of plants and animals in 2016 to over 890 species today.

 Moreover, a Normalized Differential Vegetation Index (NDVI, which is an indicator of forest health) from 2012 to 2018 showed a continuous improvement in the above-ground biomass conditions of peat forests on the Kampar Peninsula.